Max Yergan: Career and political work

 Yergan came to South Africa in 1920 as a missionary for the YMCA.
 He was the first African-American to do YMCA work in South Africa.
 As a YMCA activist he was interested in improving social work in the nation and this influenced the founding of the Jan H. Hofmeyr School of Social Work.
 As a whole his experiences in South Africa radicalised him to the point he came to desire a more radical direction for the YMCA than it was willing to accept.
 He failed to radicalise the YMCA and resigned from the organisation in 1936.
 Two years earlier, in 1934, he had "allegedly [become] a Marxist after making a trip to the Soviet Union."

 On his return to the United States, Yergan became the first African-American faculty member ever hired at one of New York City's public colleges, City College of New York, teaching the course "Negro History and Culture" in the fall of 1937.
 It was the first time this course was offered within the City Colleges of New York.
 During the Rapp-Coudert hearings, informers reported that his class was "liberal and progressive."
 Yergan was denied re-appointment and dismissed for his politics.

 The Cold War led him to become disillusioned with Communism and ultimately to become strongly hostile to Communism.
 In 1948, Yergan was ousted as the director of Council on African Affairs following disputes with other members, causing his turn to the right.
-In 1952, he spoke against Communism on a visit to South Africa at the Bantu Men's Social Center in Johannesburg, claiming the main anti-apartheid group, the African National Congress was controlled by the South African Communist Party.
+In 1952, he spoke against Communism on a visit to South Africa at the Bantu Men's Social Center in Johannesburg, noting the links between the main anti-apartheid group, the African National Congress, and the South African Communist Party.
 In 1955, Yergan again visited South Africa where he praised apartheid and denied that South African blacks were suffering from apartheid.
 The same year, he also visited the Portuguese colony of Angola, where he praised Portuguese rule as "just and efficient".